OptiMaL-PSE-Lab/cuatro/README.md

         return x[0] + x[1] - 1.8
   ```

-CUATRO only accepts simulations which take the vector of decision-variables as input, and output a tuple of the objective evaluation and a list of the constraint evaluations:
+CUATRO only accepts simulations which take the vector of decision-variables as input, and output a tuple of the objective evaluation and a list of the constraint evaluations such that each constraint evaluation should be below 0:
 ```
 def f(x)
-  return obj(x), [g1(x), g2(x), ...]
+  return obj(x), [g1(x), g2(x)]
 ```
-the list should remain empty if the black-box contains evaluates no constraints.
-Consequently, we call the CUATRO optimizer as follows:
+the list should remain empty if the black-box evaluations are unconstrained.
+We then call the CUATRO optimizer as follows:

 ```
-import numpy as np
 from CUATRO.optimizer.CUATRO_optimizer_use import CUATRO

 f = RB()